neo-one-suite/neo-one/packages/neo-one-website/docs/3-node/4-build-from-source.md

 ```

 You can also add a `.neo-onerc` configuration file anywhere in the app directory (recommended at the root of the repo directory) to apply your configuration by default.
 See [rc](https://github.com/dominictarr/rc#rc) for more informatio on how NEO•ONE will find and apply the node configuration with an `rc` file.

+## Troubleshooting

+You may or may not run into environment problems when trying to run the node.
+The NEO•ONE node now uses the C# NeoVM instead of our own implementation of the NeoVM in TypeScript, which means that NEO•ONE controls C# code through some complicated mechanisms.
+If you run into problems with running the node then try these steps:

+- Add these environment variables to your shell environment:
+  - `EDGE_USE_CORECLR=1`
+  - `EDGE_APP_ROOT=<path/to/your/project>/node_modules/@neo-one/node-vm/lib/Debug/netcoreapp3.0`
+- Install `pkgconfig` on macOS with Homebrew: `brew install pkgconfig`
+  - Then add this environment variable: `PKG_CONFIG_PATH=/Library/Frameworks/Mono.framework/Versions/Current/lib/pkgconfig`
+  - You then need to re-install your node modules by deleting the `node_modules` folder and then running `npm install` again
+- If problems persist then please reach out to us on [Discord](https://discord.gg/S86PqDE)